Cybergirls-alumni/letters/README.md

 ## Contributing

 This project is maintained by the CyberSafe Foundation alumni team.
-If you are a team member and need access, contact the current alumni coordinator.
+If you are a team member and need access, contact the current alumni president.